ibc/nagios-sip-plugin/README.md

 ## Features

-* SIP UDP and TCP transport protocols.
+* SIP UDP, TCP and TLS transport protocols.
 * Customizable parameters (From URI, Request URI, server address, local UDP port, timeout internal).
 * The replied status code can be matched against an expected value to be considered as valid.